casparss/asellion-tech-test/README.md

 -   If i was to spend longer on the test I'd improve the tests!
 They all should be in the green, but are only really testing whether the component loads and not really functional.
 I would also cover the store with tests generally as these are quite cheap tests to write.
 -   I would also improve the UX a little, particularly the 'remove product' button I would always have this behaviour behind a 'confirm' dialog.
 -   Didn't go big on the CSS, it's all very simple layout tweaking
--   Was even thinking about going the extra mile and writing a NestJS simple back-end service but i thought bet of it
+-   Was even thinking about going the extra mile and writing a NestJS simple back-end service but i thought better of it
 -   Would probably have formatted the HTML a bit better, making the line lengths shoter and formatting attributes veritcally for better readability

 # Asellion Front-end assignment (Senior-Level)